 One of the biggest challenges for enterprise IT managers today is IP address management.
 Managers are often finding themselves tuck in between having to track core network services efficiently while also having to save cash.
 As you work on implementing a solid IP address management strategy, don’t forget to address the legal aspects of your business as well; for those operating in California, this guide on LLC formation California can provide valuable insights on how to set up your company properly and comply with state requirements.

-Unfortunately, many companies and enterprises today are simply not making the managing of IP addresses 192.168.1.1 a major priority, and the budgets of many of those companies and enterprises don’t even allow for an IP address management strategy at all.
+Unfortunately, many companies and enterprises today are simply not making the managing of IP addresses 192.168.1.1 a significant priority, and the budgets of many of those companies and enterprises don’t even allow for an IP address management strategy at all.
 The IT managers of other companies believe that their existing network is too small to even justify having an IP address management strategy, also known as an IPAM, in the first place.

 Nonetheless, IPAM really is important and is also highly worth the investment, even for smaller companies and networks where you would otherwise think that an in-house management strategy is all that’s needed.

 Basically, IPAM enables companies to track and manage all of the IP address space on their network.
 It does this by integrating DNS and DHCP, in order to allow for each to detect changes in the other, which in turn allows updating to happen automatically whenever a change is detected.

 With that said, here are the top reasons why you need an IP address management strategy:

 There are certain internal policies that will need to be enforced when you use a NAC, or network access control system.
 As an example, before access can be granted to your network, the NAC will need IPAM information in order to decide if your antivirus software is fully updated.

 Furthermore, your business may be subjected to regulatory compliances as well.
 If so, then an IP address management strategy can come in handy because it helps to identify the necessary information for your company to remain in compliance with regulations.